TaliaNgo/Cyntek_Analysis/README.md

 ### Countries & Regions
 - **Focus on top 12 markets**: Concentrate expansion and marketing efforts on the top 12 countries (80% of sales) rather than spreading resources across all 193 markets.
-- **Leverage high-value APAC markets**: Focus particularly on Japan, which delivers nearly the same revenue as Australia with only half the order volume - a strong indicator of premium customer behaviour.
-Target this market with high-value product bundles and exclusive loyalty offers.
+- **Leverage high-value APAC markets**: Focus particularly on Japan and target this market with high-value product bundles and exclusive loyalty offers.

 ### Marketing
 - **Improve data capture**: Implement mandatory field tracking and system validation to improve data quality at point of capture.